eashanadhikarla/Astroturfing-Review-System/README.md

 * 'CountVectorizer()' for extracting features from text in numerical form
 * 'Multinomial Naive Bayes for importing naive bayes multinomial method classifier

-Step 1: Import the datasets and store the data in three columns:
-* Polarity of the review
+Step 1: Import the datasets and store the data in three columns: Polarity of the review | Review itself | True or Deceptive as ('t' or 'd').
-* Review itself
-* True or Deceptive as ('t' or 'd')

 Step 2: Converting 't' to 1 and 'd' to 0 because I will be using this as my target value and the review as my feature.
 Step 3: Splitting the Review data into testing data and training data (0.3 and 0.7 respectively).
 Step 4: Using CountVectorizer() to extract numeric features of each of the review as classifier can only use numeric data to compute something.